How To Remove Wax From Carpet

 Heat Up The Iron

 Press the heated iron on top of the bag for no more than a couple of seconds.
-Be sure to keep the iron heat on low so carpet fibers don't get scorched.
+Keep the iron heat low so carpet fibers don't get scorched.

 Look underneath the brown bag to confirm that the process is working.
 You should find a candle-colored smear of success on the bag, which shows that the candle wax is being lifted from the carpet.